-- 8. The purpose of the Declaration of Interests, Gifts & Hospitality Policy is to protect the Council and employees against conflicts of interest and allegations of impropriety.
-The public must be confident that decisions made by employees of whatever nature are made for good and proper reasons and are not influenced inappropriately by the interests of individual employees, their relatives or friends. - 9.
-Several changes have been made to the policy as part of the annual evolution as summarised below: - A clearer statement that the Council requires all employees to consider their specific job role, not just their Council employment and personal circumstance when deciding whether to make a declaration (also added to Appendix B flowchart).
+- 9. The purpose of the Declaration of Interests, Gifts & Hospitality Policy is to protect the Council and employees against conflicts of interest and allegations of impropriety.
+The public must be confident that decisions made by employees of whatever nature are made for good and proper reasons and are not influenced inappropriately by the interests of individual employees, their relatives or friends. - 10.
+Some minor changes have been made to the policy as part of the annual evolution as summarised below: - Responsibilities of Service Directors and Monitoring Officer added need to confidentially store declarations received. - Added new In Year Minor Amendments and Editing Log.